Evidence Level

 What is the recommended dosage of Manganese?

-Does Manganese interact with medications?
+Does Manganese interact with any medications?